 The board agrees the strategic plan for the Society, ensuring the necessary financial and operational resources are in place so that the Society can meet its overall objectives.
 It also checks that appropriate targets are set against which to review management performance.

 The Society holds eleven board meetings each year, one every month except during August.
 The board also has a number of sub-committees to review the effectiveness of different areas of the business.
 Each of these sub-committees has its own terms of reference which are reviewed on an annual basis.
-An outline of the terms of reference for each committee is provided below.
+The terms of reference for the Board and its committees are provided below:

 Also available to read: